zwave-js/ZWaveJS.NET/README.md

 ## Installing.

 Download the **nupkg** package file from the releases page, and place in your nuget package source directory.
-ZWaveJS.NET, will then be listed, and will install any dependencies its needs.
+ZWaveJS.NET, will then be listed, and will install any dependencies it needs.

 ## Current implementation milestones